 The consensus mark for 2020 revenues is currently pegged at $16.1 billion, indicating a decline of 4% from the year-ago quarter.

 Full-year 2020 adjusted earnings are expected to be in the range of $3.48-3.58 per share.

 Zacks Rank & Stocks to Consider

-Cognizant currently has a Zacks Rank #4 (Sell).
+Cognizant currently carries a Zacks Rank #3 (Hold).

-Some better-ranked stocks in the broader technology sector include Digital Turbine APPS, CACI International CACI and Cisco Systems CSCO.
-All three stocks have a Zacks Rank #2 (Buy).
-You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.
+Some better-ranked stocks in the broader technology sector are Dropbox DBX, Everbridge EVBG and Analog Devices ADI.
+While both Dropbox and Everbridge sport a Zacks Rank #1 (Strong Buy), Analog Devices carries a Zacks Rank #2 (Buy).
+You can see the complete list of today’s Zacks #1 Rank stocks here.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report